Overview and Learning Goals

 Overview

-Through the subdisciplines of cultural anthropology and archaeology, students develop holistic and empirically based knowledge of local cultural practices and processes of change in regions including Africa, the Arctic and North Atlantic, Asia, Latin America, and Oceania.
-Students deepen their understanding of relationships of power and inequality (including gender, ethnicity, race, class, sexuality, age, etc.).
-Students consider the particularities of local everyday practices and the global circulation of people, ideas, and commodities.
-Throughout the curriculum, students are exposed to the discipline’s analytical concepts and tools, theoretical perspectives, and field-based qualitative and quantitative research.
+Through the subdisciplines of cultural anthropology and archaeology, students develop holistic and empirically based knowledge of local cultural practices and processes of change in regions including Africa, the Arctic and North Atlantic, Asia, Europe, North America, Latin America and the Caribbean, and Oceania.
+Students deepen their understanding of intersecting relationships of power and inequity (including gender, race, ethnicity, class, sexuality, and age).
+They study cultures from various perspectives, considering the social textures of everyday life, long-term processes of adaptation and innovation, and the global circulation of people, ideas, and goods.
+Throughout the curriculum, students are exposed to the discipline’s concepts, theories, and methods, including field-based qualitative and quantitative research.

 Anthropology promotes intellectual curiosity, creative and interdisciplinary thinking, empirical and ethical scholarship, and respect for our common humanity.
-Our students develop skills that may be mobilized in a variety of fields, such as education, environmentalism, humanitarianism, journalism, law, media, medicine, museum administration, public policy, and social justice, as well as in graduate and professional studies.
+Our students develop sophisticated understandings of cultural differences and the dynamics of social and historical transformation and become skilled communicators and collaborative and critical thinkers.
+Graduates mobilize these capacities and in a variety of fields, such as education, medicine and public health, environmental stewardship, research and consulting, international and non-governmental policy, cultural heritage, journalism, law, media and technology, museum administration, public policy, humanitarianism, and social advocacy and justice, as well as in graduate and professional studies.

 Learning Goals

-• To develop understanding of human cultural and biological diversity across time and space
+• To develop understanding of human cultures and diverse ways of life across time and space

-• To gain familiarity with anthropological concepts, methods, and theories (within and across the sub-disciplines) and to utilize these to understand issues, relationships, and systems in the present and the past
+• To gain familiarity with anthropological concepts, methods, theories, and ethical frameworks (within and across the subdisciplines) and to utilize these to understand past and present issues, relationships, and systems

-• To develop the skills to collect and analyze various types of information (e.g., material, visual, narrative, oral, etc.) and to evaluate the use of qualitative and quantitative data in social science research and in everyday life
+• To develop the skills to collect and analyze various types of information (including material, visual, oral, and textual) and to critically consider their use in ethnographic and archaeological research

-• To develop critical perspectives on relations of power and inequality through attention to local (ethnographic and archaeological) particularities, global connections, and historical trajectories
+• To develop critical perspectives on relations of power and inequality as they manifest in specific cultural contexts, global connections, and historical trajectories

 Options for Majoring or Minoring in the Department

-Students may elect to major in anthropology or to coordinate a major in anthropology with digital and computational studies, education, or environmental studies.
+Students may elect to major in anthropology or to pursue a coordinate major in anthropology with digital and computational studies, education, or environmental studies.
 Students pursuing a coordinate major may not normally elect a second major.
+Many students double major in anthropology and another discipline.
 Non-majors may elect to minor in anthropology.

 Department Website